Iron-Eagles/.github/profile/README.md

 To anyone who is currently a member of the club and needs help with the codebase, please contact Cody Summerson.

-Mr. Strzyinski should also have full ownership access, and ownership should be passed along cheif coders as necessary.
+Mr. Strzyinski should also have full ownership access, and ownership should be passed along chief coders as necessary.

 ## Practices